Why hire a wheelchair?

-Shopmobility is a charity set up to assist people with mobility difficulties – whether this is through disability, illness or injury – to continue to get around town and city centres.
+Shopmobility is a charity set up to assist people with mobility difficulties – whether through disability, illness or injury – to continue to get around town and city centres.
 Anyone who has problems with mobility can access shops and other services through the Shopmobility scheme.
-Equipment that is available might include manual and electric wheelchairs, mobility scooters and rollators.
+Equipment that is available can include manual and electric wheelchairs, mobility scooters and rollators.

 To register on your first visit to a Shopmobility centre, you’ll need to have identification showing your name and address.
 Staff should be on hand to help you decide which mobility scooter or wheelchair to go for, and to give training on how to use them.

 Most of the Shopmobility services run restricted hours because they’re run by volunteers or don’t have sufficient funding.
 It’s therefore safest to book in advance by using the relevant scheme’s booking line.
-As these schemes are only affiliated to the main federation, they vary in their requirements and fees.
+Different local schemes are run independently and will vary in their requirements and fees.

 To search for a local scheme, go to the National Federation of Shopmobility website.

 Red Cross wheelchair hire